BlockchainLabsNZ/personal_multisigs/audit/readme.md

 ## Conclusion

 We are sure that these Smart Contracts do not exhibit any known security vulnerabilities.
-Overall the code of smart contracts is well written and shows care taken by the developers to follow best practices and a strong knowledge of Solidity.
-Major functions are covered byt tests which should increase confidence in the security of these contracts, and their maintainability in the future.
+Overall the code of smart contracts are well written and shows care taken by the developers to follow best practices and a strong knowledge of Solidity.
+Major functions are covered by tests which should increase confidence in the security of these contracts, and their maintainability in the future.